Majorana-magnon interactions in topological Shiba chains: Conclusions and outlook

 We acknowledge helpful discussions with Archana Mishra, Thore Posske, Li-Wei Yu, and Fang-Jun Cheng.
 MT thanks Jose Lado for his warm hospitality at Aalto University where this work was finalized.
-PS would like to acknowledge Maxime Garnier and Andrej Mesaros for collaborations on related questions at an early stage of this work.
-This work is supported by the Foundation for Polish Science through the international research agendas program co-financed by the European Union within the smart growth operational program, and by the National Science Centre (Poland) OPUS 2021/41/B/ST3/04475.
+PS would like to acknowledge support from the French Agence Nationale de la Recherche (ANR), under Grant No.~ANR-22-CE30-0037-02, as well as Maxime Garnier and Andrej Mesaros for collaborations on related questions at an early stage of this work.
+This work is supported by the Foundation for Polish Science through the international research agendas program co-financed by the European Union within the smart growth operational program, and by the National Science Centre (Poland) OPUS Grant No.~2021/41/B/ST3/04475.
+The source code for some analytical and numerical implementations can be found at Ref.~\cite{Note10}.